vlitzke/kitchenflies/DNAseq/15_Patterson's_D/README.md

 Now dealing with them in the same way: fastqc -> multiqc -> cutadapt -> fastqc -> bwa-mem -> picard -> gatk3

-Afterwards I've called ALL the SNPs together again (so our data, the DrosEU data from 2023 and these 2 Ghana Populations) using PoolSNP.
+Afterwards I've called ALL the SNPs together again (so our data and these 2 Ghana Populations) using PoolSNP.

-Then I'm also going to pull just the African samples but these are haploid embryos in pools of 5 individuals, Alan said it would work! so I downloaded the metadata from Alan Berglands github, then used R to pull out only the African samples:
+As for the DrosEU data from 2023, I don't have the raw data, just the SNPs that have already been called Then I'm also going to pull just the African samples but these are haploid embryos in pools of 5 individuals, Alan said it would work! so I downloaded the metadata from Alan Berglands github, then used R to pull out only the African samples:

 Got a list of samples: `bcftools query -l dest.PoolSeq.PoolSNP.001.50.10Nov2020.ann.vcf.gz > sampleList.txt`